 On 21 August 2008 a preliminary hearing was held.
-The Appellant admitted that he used Equi-Block DT, which he considers a care product, "for many years on the back of the Horse behind the saddle.
-The only purpose for this was to warm-up the muscles to loosen up the horse.
-This is exactly the purpose such products for humans, as the above mentioned Dul-X cream are used".
+The Appellant admitted that he and his groom used Equi-Block DT, which they consider a care product, "daily at periods of shows and at home on days with strenuous work after the work.
+In the period before the Olympics the Equi-Block DT was used on Saturday, 26 July, in Valkenswaard where the horses were in quarantine, because Mr. Alves jumped the horse on that day.
+Immediately after the arrival Appellant's groom started applying Equi-Block DT knowing that, at the Olympics, the Horse would have to go four Grand Prix within a week".
 The Appellant stated that he was of the opinion that the substance did not have a therapeutic effect and would therefore not come as Medication Class A under the EADMCR, but was legal, the more, since the product was also sold at all big events and very commonly used by riders.

 The Appellant further argues that he felt strengthened in his opinion by the fact that the PAET undergone by the Horse did not show any Prohibited Substance.
 He admitted that the PAET was limited to certain substances.
-Considering the fact that "a care product is very commonly used among riders" the Appellant holds that "it was against the principle of good faith to apply a new test at the Olympic competition for the first time.
-This especially applies, if PAET is offered and this new test is not applied in PAET.
+Considering the fact that "a care product is very commonly used among riders", the Appellant holds that "it was against the principle of good faith to apply a new test at the Olympics for the first time.
 Respondent and the laboratory knew in advance that the riders would step right into this trap".
-The Appellant was confident that he fully complied with the EADMCR.
-"The positive test result was just a consequence of the fact that the laboratory applied a new analytical method with a much lower limit of detection than ever before the Olympic Games 2008 in Beijing".
+The Appellant also stated, never having paid attention to other products that he used, and that "the anti-chew spray McNasty,... could also cause positive testing for capsaicin ...".
+According to the Appellant this product is also very commonly used for horses to prevent them from chewing or licking things, in the case of the Appellant the Horse's bandages and blankets.